9th-12th Grade: Climate Action Challenge

 Available to schools located in Sonoma and Mendocino counties.

-This program includes a one-hour in-class lesson and a field trip to Sonoma Clean Power's Customer Service Center (formerly named Advanced Energy Center).
+This program includes a one-hour in-class lesson and a field trip to Sonoma Clean Power's Customer Center in downtown Santa Rosa.

-Where does our electricity come from, how is it connected to climate change, and what actions can we take to reduce emissions in Sonoma County?
+Where does our electricity come from, how is it connected to our climate?

 Classroom Lesson Summary:

-In this hands-on, one-hour presentation, Sonoma Water educators introduce students to the topic of our electrical energy system and how it's connected to climate change.
+In this hands-on, one-hour presentation, Sonoma Water educators introduce students to the topic of our electrical energy system and how it's connected to our climate.

 Objectives

-• Students will learn about our electrical energy system and climate change.
+• Students will learn about our local energy resources.

 • Students will complete a lab measuring the energy efficiency of a LED light bulb versus an incandescent light bulb.